Diagnosing symplecticity in simulations of high-dimensional Hamiltonian systems: On the symplecticity of low regularity Hamiltonian systems

 \subsection{Interpretation of flow maps for low-regularity Hamiltonian systems}

 Given a Hamiltonian system with

-where $V(q)$ is only piecewise smooth, the associated Hamiltonian vector field has jump discontinuities.
-Consequently, the classical existence and uniqueness theory for ODEs does not apply, and one must adopt a notion of weak solution.
-We interpret the flow as the limit of a sequence of smooth Hamiltonian systems
+where $V(q)$ is only piecewise smooth, the associated Hamiltonian vector field may have jump discontinuities.
+Consequently, the classical existence and uniqueness theory for ODEs does not apply directly, and one must adopt a notion of weak solution.
+One possible interpretation is to approximate $V$ by smooth potentials and study limits of the corresponding smooth Hamiltonian flows:

-where $V_\epsilon \in C^\infty(\mathbb{R}^d)$ and $V_\epsilon \to V$ uniformly away from the jump set (e.g., $V_\epsilon = V \ast \eta_\epsilon$ with a standard mollifier $\eta_\epsilon$).
-In this sense, the mollified flows $\Phi_\epsilon^t$ converge to a limiting flow $\Phi^t$ that is defined for almost every initial condition and preserves the measure-theoretic properties of the phase space.
-This construction aligns with the notion of regular Lagrangian flow \cite{ambrosio2004transport}, which rigorously defines solution maps for ODEs generated by vector fields of bounded variation.
+where $V_\epsilon \in C^\infty(\mathbb{R}^d)$ and $V_\epsilon \to V$ away from the nonsmooth set, e.g.\ $V_\epsilon = V \ast \eta_\epsilon$ with a standard mollifier $\eta_\epsilon$.
+Under suitable compactness and uniqueness assumptions, such limits are related to the notion of regular Lagrangian flow \cite{ambrosio2004transport}, which rigorously defines solution maps for ODEs generated by vector fields of bounded variation.

 To our knowledge, the conservation of the Poincar{\'e} integral invariant in the regular Lagrangian flow framework has not been studied in the literature.
 Intuitively, preservation of the Poincar{\'e} integral invariant is tied to the preservation of phase space loop topology.
-The continuous-time flow of a piecewise smooth Hamiltonian system preserves the topology of loops, provided the initial loop excludes points that approach the jump set tangentially (where the Hamiltonian vector field is discontinuous).
+The continuous-time flow of a piecewise smooth Hamiltonian system should preserve the topology of loops, provided the initial loop excludes points whose trajectories encounter the nonsmooth set in a singular manner.
 In many practical cases, this set of problematic initial conditions has zero Lebesgue measure.
-For example, if $V$ is piecewise smooth with jump sets that are $C^1$ hypersurfaces, then tangential approaches to the jump set are exceptional: they occur only if the gradient of the potential is locally parallel to the normal of the hypersurface.
-Hence, we expect that the Poincaré integral invariant may be conserved for a large class of low-regularity Hamiltonian systems interpreted in the sense of a regular Lagrangian flow, even though a full rigorous proof is not yet available.
+For example, if the nonsmooth sets are $C^1$ hypersurfaces, then tangential approaches are typically exceptional; for a mechanical Hamiltonian, such a tangential approach corresponds to $p\cdot n(q)=0$ at the crossing, where $n(q)$ is the normal to the hypersurface.
+Hence, we expect that the Poincar{\'e} integral invariant may be conserved for a large class of low-regularity Hamiltonian systems interpreted in this weak sense, even though a full rigorous proof is not yet available.